 Before I do, I will say that this water is indeed “ultra-purified” as advertised.
 However, later in the review, I’ll show you how to make an unlimited supply of your own Penta water.

 Where to buy Penta water?
-The best place to buy it in bulk – if you can’t find it locally for a good price – is online through Amazon.
+A good place to buy it in bulk – if you can’t find it locally for a good price – is online at Amazon.